RanvierMUD/docs/docs/coding/attributes.md

-Attributes comprise the changing properties of an `Npc` or `Player` (both referred to simply as "character" from here on).
+Attributes comprise the changing numerical properties of an `Npc` or `Player` (both referred to simply as "character" from here on).
 Things like health, strength, and mana.
+An `Attribute` should be used (instead of say, metadata) if you have a numerical property that can change over time (by damage or some other process) or be modified by an `Effect` from something like a potion or piece of equipment.

+[TOC]

+## Defining Attributes

 To be able to set an attribute on a character you must first write an attribute definition.
 It may seem cumbersome that you have to write code to create an attribute before a builder can use it.
 The reason for this is that, in Ranvier, attributes can be more than a simple value; each can have a custom formula depending on other attributes, e.g., "mana" may use the formula `floor(intellect + character.level * 0.33)`.
 You could write all the helper functions yourself but that's what the engine is for!

-[TOC]

-## Defining Attributes

 Attributes are defined in the `attributes.js` file in a bundle: